Becky139/Breast-Cancer-Prediction/README.md

 * Plotly - Graphical visualisation of data, used in particular on dashboard for interactive charts
 * Scikit-learn - Calculating class weights to handle target imbalance and generating classification report
 * Scikit-image - Application of Sobel filters to image averages to detect edges and dominant features
+* Scipy - It provides more utility functions for optimization, stats and signal processing

 ## Other technologies used